harcokuppens/CourseGradingWithDOMjudge/Setting_up_domjudge_for_a_course.md

 ## A. Create a fresh and up to date DOMjudge installation

-You do not want to load of one course to effect another course.
-So we advice to use per course a separate DOMjudge installation.
+You do not want the load of one course to affect another course.
+So we advise to use per course a separate DOMjudge installation.

-We have two options, either do a new installation from scratch, or reset and update an existing installation of DOMjudge.
+We have two options, either do a new installation from scratch or reset and update an existing installation of DOMjudge.

 ### New installation

-A new installation can be easily be done using by unning DOMjudge in docker by following this quickstart. https://github.com/harcokuppens/DOMjudgeDockerCompose/blob/main/README.md#quick-start
+A new installation can be easily done by running DOMjudge in docker by following this quickstart. https://github.com/harcokuppens/DOMjudgeDockerCompose/blob/main/README.md#quick-start

 ### Reset and update existing installation